msolomon/argo/spec.md

 type Error {
   message: String!
   location: [Location!]
-  path: [String!]
+  path: PATH
+  extensions: DESC
 }
 ```

 These all take the values described in the GraphQL spec with these exceptions:

-1. The `path` field uses String even for numeric path segments.
+1. The `path` field uses the _Path encoding_ described below.
-   Numeric path segments should be converted back to integers in the reader's code generator.
+   Paths should be converted to a more convenient format in the reader's code generator,
-2. The `extensions` field is encoded separately as described next

-After this, the value of the `extensions` field follows in _Core_.
+   such as intermixed path strings and integer indexes.
-This is written as an `Object` in the _Self-describing object_ format with any values the writer chooses,
+2. The `extensions` field is written as a nullable `Object` in the _Self-describing object_ format
-or as `Null` if there are no extensions.
+   with any values the writer chooses, or as `Null` if there are no extensions.

 Note: `path` and `extensions` are not representable as normal GraphQL responses:
 `path` mixes String and Int primitive values, which GraphQL forbids for data;